lucendio/lecture-devops-infos/content/assignments/deliverables/exercise-solutions.md

 ---
-title: 'Tutorial Solutions'
+title: 'Exercise Solutions'
 weight: 1
 ---

-Deliverable: Tutorial Solutions
+Deliverable: Exercise Solutions
 ===============================

 __SUBMISSION DEADLINE:__ at the end of the last week within the lecture period, or - in order to
-                         collect a fraction of the grade in advance - at the end of day of lecture *one* week after the tutorial was part of the lecture topic
+                         collect a fraction of the grade in advance - at the end of day of lecture *one* week after the exercise was part of the lecture topic

 ## Requirements